About » School Policies and Procedures

 Bus Transportation

-Transportation is provided for students if they reside outside of a two mile radius of the school and within the Los Angeles Unified School District boundaries.
-Transportation is paid for by the Los Angeles Unified School District.
-Bus routes and stop times are sent to parents from the Transportation Branch the week before school begins in August.
-Bus stops are at various locations in neighborhoods such as LAUSD elementary schools.
+Transportation is provided for students if they reside outside of a one mile radius of the school and within the Los Angeles Unified School District boundaries.
+Parents must request a bus route on the Parent Portal.
+Once requested, the bus routes information is sent to parents from the Transportation Branch the week before school begins and is also available on the Parent Portal.
+Bus stops are at other LAUSD elementary schools.
 Routes are based on the address information provided during registration.
-If you are interested in changing location of bus pick-up or drop-off to a place other than your home address you need to contact the Transportation Branch.
+If you are interested in changing your child's bus stop, please contact the Magnet Coordinator.

 LAUSD has a safe drop policy.
-Drivers do not leave students (up to second grade) at bus stops unless an adult is present to recieve them.
+Drivers do not leave students (up to second grade) at bus stops unless an adult is present to receive them.
+The adult must be listed on the student's emergency card and have valid ID.

-Any change to a student's regular bus riding plan must be made in writing to the office.
+Any change to a student's dismissal procedure must be made in writing to the office.

 Cell Phones and Smart Watches

 Students may use cell phones and smart watches before school and after school.
 Cell phones and smart watches must be turned off and in their backpack during the school day.
-If they use their phone or smart watch during the school day, it will be taken away and you will need to come and pick it up.
 The school will not investigate lost, stolen or broken phones or smart watches.

 Dress Code

 Students are expected to be in dress code everyday unless otherwise specified.
 The dress code is navy blue and white.
 Your child may also wear any of the Vintage Logowear or NASA wear.
 Shoes may be any color.
-No sandals or open-toed shoes allowed.
+No sandals, Croc stylel, or open-toed shoes are allowed.

 Dropping Off and Picking Up